 Approach: Survey of National Board Members’ Capacity and Capability

 In moving forward from these strategic planning documents, SAON conducted a survey amongst the seventeen National Board members.
 The survey was a self-assessment by each country in terms of their capacity and capabilities to reach the newly enunciated SAON objectives.
 In addition to the overall state-of-readiness survey, more detailed questions were posed specifically relating to Goal 1: Creating a Roadmap to Well-integrated Arctic Observing System.
 These questions were directed at Objective 1.1: Conduct an inventory of national observational capacities and Objective 1.3: Provide recommendations for a roadmap for future Arctic observational capacities.
 In total, thirteen SAON National Board members answered the survey (note: one country had two responses, so at times there may be fourteen responses presented in Table 1).
+The thirteen responses were provided from Denmark, Finland, France, Germany, Iceland, Italy, Japan, Korea, Norway, Poland, Spain, Sweden and the United States of America.

 The results of the thirteen SAON National Board members’ self-assessment are presented in below in Figure 1.
 National Board members have filled in the matrix where they indicate their national capacity and capability to contribute to SAON Goals and Objectives.